-Today Akrotiri is a simple quiet village but at one time is was a busy area.
-Its sea location eased the exchange/trading from Crete and Cyprus for different material and goods including copper which brought the village to an envious level of prosperity.
+Today Akrotiri is a simple quiet village but at one time it was a busy area.
+Its sea location eased the exchange/trading from Crete and Cyprus for different materials and goods including copper which brought the village to an envious level of prosperity.

 Sadly, long before Pompei, Akrotiri faced the same significant natural disaster, a volcano eruption.
 The difference seems to be the awareness of the people of Akrotiri of the imminent tragedy.
 Residents were able to escape on time.
 Akrotiri did not count any human or animal casualties.

 The impact of the volcano did not only affect Akrotiri, the entire island suffered the devastating consequence of the eruption which occurred around 1500 BC and changed the face of Santorini forever.
 The island was covered in lava and ashes and was abandoned for centuries.

 Not that long ago, excavation work started to find the buried city.
 Shortly after the start of the research, evidence was found.
 They say that only a fraction of the village is revealed at this time.